 This tale includes a good example of the kesik-baş (severed head) motif, which was popular in both Christian and Muslim, Balkan and Anatolian folktales and narratives for many centuries.
-Ocak notes that while the kesik-baş motif is not encountered in any pre-Islamic Turkic texts it may have originated with the first conquests in Anatolia of the Turks in the eleventh century or have earlier antecedents in tales told about the Arab heroes who captured towns in south eastern Anatolia before the arrival of the Turks (Ocak 1989, 16).
-However, during the period of Ottoman conquest between the fourteenth and sixteenth centuries, kesik-baş stories spread amongst the people and the soldiers on the Rumeli (Balkan) frontier (Ocak, 1989, 20).
-Such tales regained popularity in these regions in the seventeenth and eighteenth centuries when the Ottomans began to fight defensive rather than offensive wars (Ocak, 1989, 22).
+Ocak (1989:16) notes that while the kesik-baş motif is not encountered in any pre-Islamic Turkic texts, it may have originated with the first conquests in Anatolia of the Turks in the eleventh century or have earlier antecedents in tales told about the Arab heroes who captured towns in south-eastern Anatolia before the arrival of the Turks.
+However, during the period of Ottoman conquest between the fourteenth and sixteenth centuries, kesik-baş stories spread amongst the people and the soldiers on the Rumeli (Balkan) frontier (ibid.:20).
+Such tales regained popularity in these regions in the seventeenth and eighteenth centuries, when the Ottomans began to fight defensive rather than offensive wars (ibid.:22).
 The kesik-baş motif is most commonly found in stories or histories that narrate heroic exploits occurring during periods of conflict that are loosely based on real events.

 Notwithstanding the obvious miraculous ability of Deli Mehmed’s headless body to give chase and retrieve the head, the Görösgál tale does seem, at times, to be somewhat incoherent from the perspective of linear narrative.
 Why, for example, does Deli Husrev tell the kadı that if he wants to see the vision again he must not tell anyone about it?
 Why would the kadı want to see the grave vision again and again?
-Rather than dismiss such narrative ‘incoherencies’ as symptomatic of poor literacy, scribal error, residual orality, or poor story-telling we could re-evaluate them as evidence of different literacy practices.
-The reading practices of twentieth century academics generally favour linear narratives which move the narrative forward and encourage reading strategies which privilege the unravelling of the meaning of the work.
+Rather than dismiss such narrative ‘incoherencies’ as symptomatic of poor literacy, scribal error, residual orality or poor storytelling, we could re-evaluate them as evidence of different literacy practices.
+The reading practices of twentieth-century academics generally favour linear narratives which move the narrative forward and encourage reading strategies that privilege the unravelling of the meaning of the work.
 However, these are not necessarily those used by other communities and audiences.
-Dagenais, working in a medieval, western European manuscript context, has suggested that texts were not simply understood as signifying, or saying, a particular thing, instead they were seen as engaging the reader in a series of personal ethical choices or meditations (Dagenais 1994, xvii).
-Medieval audiences did not expect to reduce texts to a single ‘coherent’ reading, but sought to engage a text rhetorically and to elicit or construct a system or network of values or ethical models from texts (Dagenais 1994, 62).
-As Huot describes, meditative reading is an expansive reading process or strategy where the reader dwells on a familiar text, repeating it and each time casting an ever wider net of associations until they are led to the contemplation of many varied points (Huot 1996, 129).
-In other words, one does not read to extract the meaning from the text, but rather to inspire personal meditations, a process Dagenais terms ethical reading (Dagenais 1994, xvii, 62) If read ethically, this kesik-baş story foregrounds the importance of having courage and faith in what seems a desperate, hopeless situation, the inexplicable, incommunicable nature of miracles, and the idea that it is through miracles and visions that God communes with, and rewards those who are devout and steadfast in their faith.
+Dagenais, working in the context of medieval, western European manuscripts, has suggested that texts were not simply understood as signifying, or saying, a particular thing; instead, they were seen as engaging the reader in a series of personal ethical choices or meditations (Dagenais 1994:xvii).
+Medieval audiences did not expect to reduce texts to a single ‘coherent’ reading, but sought to engage a text rhetorically and to elicit or construct a system or network of values or ethical models from texts (ibid.:62).
+As Huot describes, meditative reading is an expansive reading process or strategy, in which the reader dwells on a familiar text, repeating it and each time casting an ever wider net of associations, until they are led to the contemplation of many varied points (Huot 1996:129).
+In other words, one does not read to extract the meaning from the text, but rather to inspire personal meditations, a process Dagenais terms ethical reading (Dagenais 1994:62).
+Read ethically, this kesik-baş story foregrounds the importance of having courage and faith in what seems a desperate, hopeless situation; the inexplicable, incommunicable nature of miracles; and the idea that it is through miracles and visions that God communes with, and rewards those who are devout and steadfast in their faith.